X (2022 film)

-X is a 2022 slasher film written, directed, produced and edited by Ti West.
-It stars Mia Goth in dual roles: a young woman named Maxine and Pearl, an elderly woman.
-The film also stars Jenna Ortega, Martin Henderson, Brittany Snow, Owen Campbell, Stephen Ure, and Scott Mescudi appearing in supporting roles.
-The film follows a cast and crew who gather to make a pornographic film on an elderly couple's rural Texas property, but find themselves threatened by an unlikely killer.
+X is a 2022 American slasher film written, directed, produced and edited by Ti West.
+It stars Mia Goth in dual roles: a young woman named Maxine and an elderly woman named Pearl.
+The film also stars Jenna Ortega, Martin Henderson, Brittany Snow, Owen Campbell, Stephen Ure, and Scott Mescudi.
+Set in 1979, the film follows a cast and crew who gather to make a pornographic film on an elderly couple's rural Texas property but find themselves threatened by the homicidal couple.

-X was filmed in New Zealand, with production primarily in Fordell, near Whanganui.
-The score was composed by Tyler Bates and Chelsea Wolfe, who collaborated to create a soundtrack with emphasis on vocals and synthesizers.
-The film had its world premiere at South by Southwest (SXSW) on March 13, 2022, and was theatrically released in the United States on March 18, 2022, by A24.
-It received generally positive reviews, with critics praising its homages to twentieth-century slasher films, particularly 1974's The Texas Chain Saw Massacre, and the performances of Goth, Snow, and Ortega.
+A24 announced X in November 2020.
+Principal photography occurred in February–March 2021, primarily in Fordell, New Zealand.
+Goth underwent extensive prosthetic makeup for Pearl, and special effects were employed to depict violent scenes in the film.
+Characterized as a contemporary take on psycho-biddy, X draws inspiration from horror, exploitation, and pornographic films, and emphasizes the interplay between beauty, aging, and self-worth.
+The score was composed by Tyler Bates and Chelsea Wolfe.

-X is the first in a film series of the same name, consisting of a prequel film titled Pearl released on September 16, 2022, and a sequel titled MaXXXine in development.
+X had its world premiere at South by Southwest on March 13, 2022, and was theatrically released in the United States five days later by A24.
+It received generally positive reviews from critics.
+It is the first installment of the X film series, followed by the prequel film Pearl (September 2022) and the sequel MaXXXine (2024).